-- 1. The Designer shall be responsible for preparing all permit applications and submitting the appropriate documentation to the MAA for all required permits and exemptions as defined above.
-In addition, the Designer shall specify equipment that meets all State and Federal air quality requirements. - a) Specifications for all Fuel Burning Equipment requiring permits shall include: - i.
+1. The Designer shall be responsible for preparing all permit applications and submitting the appropriate documentation to the MAA for all required permits and exemptions as defined above.
+In addition, the Designer shall specify equipment that meets all State and Federal air quality requirements.

+- a) Specifications for all Fuel Burning Equipment requiring permits shall include: - i.
 Notification that a permit to install the equipment is required; - ii.
-Designation of the "Owner" or "Owner's Agent" as the party responsible for completing the permit application;

-- iii.
-A projection of the permitting process duration after receipt of the required equipment data; and - For generators, the CPCN exemption process can take up to two (2) months and the permitting process can take up to ninety (90) days after a waiver is received and a complete application is received by MDE/ARMA. - For boilers/heaters/snow melters with a maximum heat input of ten (10) MMBtu/hr or greater that burn natural gas only and are not subject to the public review process, the permitting process can take up to ninety (90) days after a complete application is received by MDE/ARMA; however, for fuel oilfired boilers with a maximum heat input of ten (10) MMBtu/hr or greater, the permitting process can take up to six (6) months after a complete application is received by MDE/ARMA. - iv.
-The specific equipment data required for the permit application listed in the "Submittals" paragraph. - b) The Designer shall specify equipment that meets the Federal requirements for units that are subject to 40 CFR Part 60 (NSPS), Subpart IIII Standards of Performance for Stationary Compression Ignition (CI) Internal Combustion Engines (ICE):
+Designation of the "Owner" or "Owner's Agent" as the party responsible for completing the permit application; - iii.
+A projection of the permitting process duration after receipt of the required equipment data; and - For generators, the CPCN exemption process, including utility approval, can take up to two (2) months and the permitting process can take up to ninety (90) days after a waiver is received and a complete application is received by MDE/ARMA. - For boilers/heaters/snow melters with a maximum heat input of ten (10) MMBtu/hr or greater that burn natural gas only and are not subject to the public review process, the permitting process can take up to ninety (90) days after a complete application is received by MDE/ARMA; however, for fuel oilfired boilers with a maximum heat input of ten (10) MMBtu/hr or greater, the permitting process can take up to six (6) months after a complete application is received by MDE/ARMA. - iv.
+The specific equipment data required for the permit application listed in the "Submittals" paragraph. - b) The Designer shall specify equipment that meets the Federal requirements for units that are subject to 40 CFR Part 60 (NSPS), Subpart IIII -Standards of Performance for Stationary Compression Ignition (CI) Internal Combustion Engines (ICE) and the Designer is responsible for providing the Owner with the EPA Certificate of Conformity identifying the engine as a certified unit: